-- Services - In-transit goods These are goods that are en route from one foreign country to another via the United States (such as from Canada to Mexico via the United States), and goods en route from one part of the United States to another part via a foreign country (such as from Alaska to Washington State via Canada). - Ships, planes, railroad rolling stock, and trucks that were temporarily outside the United States transporting people or merchandise. - Customized software designed to meet the needs of a specific user.
+- In-transit goods These are goods that are en route from one foreign country to another via the United States (such as from Canada to Mexico via the United States), and goods en route from one part of the United States to another part via a foreign country (such as from Alaska to Washington State via Canada). - Ships, planes, railroad rolling stock, and trucks that were temporarily outside the United States transporting people or merchandise. - Customized software designed to meet the needs of a specific user.
 This type of software is considered a service and should not be reported as trade in goods. - Software transmitted electronically rather than physically shipped. - Negotiated licensing fees for software to use on networks.

-\$ Bil.
+- 41 46 401 \$ Bil.
 Mil.
 Thous.
 Dols.
-93 Exports by U.S. affiliate to foreign persons or entities 2502 1 Shipped by U.S. affiliate to foreign persons (valued f.a.s.
-U.S. port) - Sum of items 94 through 96 000 2514 1 94 Shipped to affiliated foreign group(s) (see illustration below) 000 2526 1 95 Shipped to foreign affiliates owned by this U.S. affiliate (see illustration for item 7 on page 3) 000 2527 1 96 Shipped to all other foreign persons or entities 000 2515 1 000 97 Imports by U.S. affiliate from foreign persons or entities 97 Imports by U.S. affiliate from foreign persons or entities Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) - Sum of items 98 through 100 000 97 1 000 Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) - Sum of items 98 through 100 1 000 98 Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) - Sum of items 98 through 100 98 Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) - Sum of items 98 through 100 Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) - Sum of items 98 through 100 1 000 98 Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) - Sum of items 98 through 100 1 000
+93 Exports by U.S. affiliate to foreign persons or entities 1 Shipped by U.S. affiliate to foreign persons (valued f.a.s.
+U.S. port) - Sum of items 94 through 96 000 10 2514 1 94 Shipped to affiliated foreign group(s) (see illustration below) 000 2526 1 95 Shipped to foreign affiliates owned by this U.S. affiliate (see illustration for item 7 on page 3) 000 Chipped to localification and by this c.e. alimited (See indutation for helm).
+Shi page 6/ 1 96 Shipped to all other foreign persons or entities 000 90 Shipped to all other foreign persons of entities 1 000 23.0 97 Imports by U.S. affiliate from foreign persons or entities Shipped to U.S. affiliate by foreign persons (valued f.a.s. foreign port) - Sum of items 98 through 100 000 2534 1 98 Shipped by affiliated foreign group(s) (see illustration below) 000 30 2535 1 000 00 • 000 99 Shipped by foreign affiliates owned by this U.S. affiliate (see illustration for item 7 on page 3) 1 000 2536 1 000 100 Shipped by all other foreign persons or entities 000